MuhFaridanSutariya/jakarta-pollution-classification/README.md

 This API provides a prediction endpoint for estimating pollution levels based on input features.
 It utilizes a trained machine learning model to make predictions.

-The API server will start running locally at `http://localhost:8000`.
+The API server will start running locally at `http://localhost:8000`

+### 7. API Endpoint:

+`POST /predict`
+Make a POST request to this endpoint to get pollution predictions.

+<b>Request Body</b>
+The request body should be a JSON object with the following fields: